raw-labs/snapi/README.md

 ```
 - Then, under Copyright, make it the Default Profile.
 - Then, still under Copyright, create a new Scope, choose "All", and choose the RAW Labs BSL profile.
-- That is it; there is no need to configure how the Copyright is rendered in Scala or Java since Intellij's default options matches ours.
+- That's it.
+There's no need to configure how the Copyright is rendered in Scala or Java since Intellij's default options match ours.